imperva/dsfkit/README.md

    </td>
    <td>error deleting security group: DependencyViolation: resource sg-xxxxxxxxxxxxx has a dependent object
    </td>
-   <td>According to AWS support, and ENI can take up to 24 hours to be deleted.
+   <td>According to AWS support, an ENI can take up to 24 hours to be deleted.
 Suggestion: Try to delete the ENI from AWS console or wait for 24 hours.
    </td>
   </tr>
   <tr>